 State insurance laws and policy conditions will dictate when high-percentage hurricane deductibles are applicable.
 For example, sometimes the higher deductibles are only triggered when the damage is caused by a named storm that reaches winds of a certain speed (39 to 73 mph).

-While each insurance provider has a different claims process, make sure your agent provides, at a minimum, an overview of the claims reporting process, the phone number to call if their office is not operational, a list of professionals who can assist with your claim, and guidelines on how to manage damage and loss.
-Claims processes for minor storms differ greatly from those for larger, catastrophic storms, so it is important to understand the process for both before a storm hits.
+While each insurance provider has a different claims process, make sure your agent provides, at a minimum, an overview of the claims reporting process, the phone number to call if their office is not operational, a list of professionals who can assist with your claim and guidelines on how to manage damage and loss.

-Once the storm has passed, your association should report the damage or loss as soon as practical.
-Delays in reporting may impact your claim or increase the time required to resolve it.
-In order to report your claim, you will need the full name of your association, contact phone numbers, your association’s policy number, the date of the damage or loss, the location of the property, and as much of the scope of damage as you can estimate.
 A major storm may result in major loss, so be sure to keep copies of your insurance policies electronically for access when filing a claim.
 Your property management company may be able to assist.
-FirstService Residential’s FSRConnect allows communities to upload their policies to ensure easy access later.
+FirstService Residential’s Connect allows communities to upload their policies for offsite storage and easy access later.
 Keep hard copies in several safe places as well in the event of extended power loss.

 What is your association policy regarding the insurance requirements for homeowners?
 Making sure that each home in the community is adequately insured will help the community recover more quickly in the event of a catastrophe, preserving the community’s property values and reputation.
-Proper insurance is usually the requirement of mortgage lenders, but cash buyers in your community, especially international investors, may not be aware of all the coverages that they need living in a hurricane zone.
+Proper insurance is usually required by mortgage lenders, but cash buyers in your community, especially international investors, may not be aware of the coverage that they need owning a home in a hurricane zone.
 “There are several potential pitfalls.
 The most common is unit owners believing they do not need their own insurance, because the association carries insurance,” Lee said.
 “The second is the need for flood insurance in addition to property coverage.”

 An HO6 policy, available to condominium owners, can allow homeowners to subsidize the community association’s insurance deductible through a loss assessment limit.
 Explain this to your condominium membership; most people would prefer to let insurance handle the deductible than the cost being directly shared among the residents.